bw-devdesk-queue-1/backend/README.md

         - returns the users information and a token that will give access to more endpoints
     - Coming soon

-## Endpoints for BASE_URL: https://dev2desk.herokuapp.com/
+# Endpoints for BASE_URL: https://dev2desk.herokuapp.com/

+## Onboarding

 ### Register a student

+type: POST

 url: /api/auth/register